 Bath salts are often marketed as bath salts, plant food, incense, potpourri or research chemicals.
 They’re often sold in gas stations, head shops or novelty stores in small shiny packets.
 They may come in liquids, powders or crystals and have various names, such as:

-Synthetic drug addiction treatment centers might use Suboxone or Vivitrol to treat withdrawal symptoms and help clients experience a smoother recovery process.
-These medicines are not a substitute for ongoing treatment, though they can help clients taper drugs from their systems and comfortably attend individual and group therapy sessions.
+Synthetic drug addiction treatment centers might use Suboxone or Vivitrol to treat withdrawal symptoms and help patients experience a smoother recovery process.
+These medicines are not a substitute for ongoing treatment, though they can help patients taper drugs from their systems and comfortably attend individual and group therapy sessions.

 Explore the latest resources from Gateway Foundation.